Alice's Adventures in Wonderland (1972 film)

-Alice's Adventures in Wonderland is a 1972 British musical film based on Lewis Carroll's 1865 novel of the same name and its 1871 sequel, Through the Looking-Glass, directed by Australian television producer-director William Sterling.
-It had a distinguished ensemble cast with a musical score by John Barry and lyrics by Don Black.
+Alice's Adventures in Wonderland is a 1972 British musical film directed by Australian filmmaker William Sterling, based on Lewis Carroll's 1865 novel of the same name and its 1871 sequel, Through the Looking-Glass.
+It had a distinguished ensemble cast and a musical score composed by John Barry with lyrics written by Don Black.
+In addition, make-up artist Stuart Freeborn created film visuals based on the original drawings by John Tenniel from the first edition of the novel.

-In 1973, the film won the BAFTA Film Award at the BAFTA Awards Ceremony for Best Cinematography, won by Geoffrey Unsworth, and Best Costume Design, won by Anthony Mendleson.
-Stuart Freeborn created make-up for the film based closely on the original John Tenniel drawings in the first edition of the novel.
+At the 26th British Academy Film Awards, the film won both of its nominated categories, including Best Cinematography and Best Costume Design.

 Plot

-Alice lives in England, when suddenly a white rabbit appears, Alice follows the rabbit and ends up getting swept away in a rabbit hole to a place called Wonderland.
-Alice finds a door and realizes it’s too small for her, She finds a bottle that says “Drink Me”.
-She drinks and changes to small size.
-The youngster Alice won’t be able without the key.
-Alice finds a cookie that reads “Eat Me”.
-As she eats it, she changes super big, and starts singing about how big she is and starts crying, she floods the room and changes into small size back.
-Alice finds curious little animals and people like the Cheshire Cat and the White Rabbit and more.
-Alice ends up at the rabbit’s house, She drinks a bottle for her size.
-Alice ends up being really big for the White Rabbit, Alice changes to normal amount, With the characters all mad, she joins a tea party, with characters named the Mad Hatter, Alice gets fed up with the people and returns home.
+Alice is a little girl living in England.
+One day, she sees a white rabbit, follows it and ends up getting swept away in a rabbit hole to Wonderland, a place unlike anything she has seen before.
+There, Alice finds a door and realizes it is too small for her.
+She finds a bottle that says “Drink Me”, she drinks it and starts to get smaller.
+However, Alice realizes she will not be able to go through the door without the key.
+Alice then finds a cookie that reads “Eat Me”.
+While eating it, Alice grows in size again, starts singing about how big she is and cries.
+Her tears flood the room, and she becomes small again.
+Alice starts to find talking animals, like the Cheshire Cat and the White Rabbit.
+Alice ends up at the rabbit's house and drinks a bottle to change sizes again.
+Alice ends up being too big for the White Rabbit, so she changes back to her regular size.
+She joins a tea party, with a man named the Mad Hatter, eventually gets fed up with Wonderland's inhabitants and returns home.